Nitin2392/Human-Resource-Analytics/README.md

 7. Left / Not Left
 8. Promotion in the Last 5 Years
 9. Salary Order

-10. The dataset is taken from Kaggle: https://www.kaggle.com/ludobenistant/hr-analytics
+My team built linear regression and logistic regression models to determine the best predictor variables.
+We determined the same by computing metrics such as Sum of Squares error (SSE) and R-Squared value.
+The dataset is taken from Kaggle: https://www.kaggle.com/ludobenistant/hr-analytics.